booktoshi/doginal-auto9/README.md

 python inscriber.py
 ```

-The script will prompt you to confirm the detected file extension and input the duration for pauses between functions when specific errors are detected.
-It will display detailed information about the progress and status of each file being inscribed.
+The script will prompt you to enter the Dogecoin address to inscribe to and will display detailed information about the progress and status of each file being inscribed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap